recoveryplus/recoveryplus.github.io/step-2.md

 - iv) The world and other people?
 Are all people selfish?
 Are all people bad?
 Is the world cruel and unforgiving?

-- v) God?
+- v) There being a 'Higher Power'?
 Are they cruel?
 Can they provide for you?
 Are they out to get you?

 ### Q2) Beliefs determine our decision making, thinking, feelings and actions.
 For each belief in Q1, write about how these beliefs make you:
 - i) Make decisions